phil294/search-plus-plus-vscode-extension/README.md

 ## Large workspaces

 Everything has been optimized for very large repositories.
-Behemoths like Chromium source (more than 350,000 indexable files) behave instantaneously after the initial index which takes around five minutes.
+Behemoths like Chromium source (more than 350,000 indexable files) take about one hour for the initial indexing.
+There's still definitely room for indexing speed improvements, but once the onetime indexing is done, everything behaves instantaneously forever.

 In some very large projects like these with many `.gitignore` files, there might be too much delay at startup and possibly unnecessary indexing.
 This is because we're still waiting for VSCode's new `findFiles2` proposal to be stabilized: https://github.com/microsoft/vscode/issues/48674.
 If you want to speed things up, you can enable the proposed extension API `findFiles2` if you wan't, but it's [rather tricky](https://code.visualstudio.com/api/advanced-topics/using-proposed-api#sharing-extensions-using-the-proposed-api).
 The indexing won't change, but with `findFiles2`, git-excluded files can be omitted much faster in the preceding *scanning* process, resulting in less delay at every startup and possibly fixing unnecessary indexing.